Role Guides

 The following features are provided by role guides:

 - You can create the overall definition of a role guide.
-This includes its description, visibility (that is, who can see the role guide on the Role Guides listing page), and users who are authorized to collaborate on its creation.
+This includes its description, visibility (who can see the role guide on the Role Guides listing page), and users who are authorized to collaborate on its creation.

 - You can assign the role guide to a target list of workers, based on a predefined filtered list, which enables you to target specific jobs.
 Based on the worker security privilege of the role guide owner, a scheduled process can be run to assign the role guide to workers who meet the filtered list criteria.
 This process also reconciles the assignments when workers no longer meet the criteria of the filtered list.

 - An assigned role guide will result in displaying a list of outstanding development tasks on an employee’s Grow page, in the Skills and tasks assigned by your leadership swim lane.
-Employees can also see the entire role guide on their Know Your Role page.
+Employees can also see the entire role guide on their Know Your Role page on the Skills Assigned by Your Leadership tab.

 - A role guide can also be associated with either a job or position.
 When an employee looks at a career role whose associated job or position profile is the same as the job or position the role guide is associated with, they can view this role guide as part of that career role.
 For example, when they view their career role details in Opportunity Marketplace, they can view the role guide on that page.